umsi211F2025/umsi211-f25-course-resources/week6/session11/react_development_and_debugging.md

 - I'll show things in Chrome dev tools

 ---

+# Live Coding Example

+- I made a degraded version of our app with some bugs and missing features
+- We'll live code to fix them, following these practices

+If you want to follow along:
+- `git fetch upstream`
+- `git checkout -b upstream/week6-session11-react-debugging`
+- `npm run dev`

+---
 ## Debugging Styling

 - Look at the page to see if it "looks right"